History of TOA ~From 1908 to 2008~

 August

-Company Philosophy, Three Guiding Principles and Five Rules adopted as the basic principles of restructuring
+Corporate Philosophy, Three Management Policies and Five Main Principles adopted as the basic principles of restructuring

 10 January, 1984